RyanNavillus/X-Ray-Segmentation-MSU-REU/README.md

 # Deep Learning Methods for Automatic Evaluation of Lines in Chest Radiographs
-Activity tracking for Ryan, REU Summer 2019
+National Science Foundation funded Research Experience for Undergraduates (REU) at Michigan State University Summer 2019

 The goal of this project is to automatically segment lines in pediatric chest radiographs.
 The current approach utilizes a U-Net architecture, with a series of different backbones that replace the default U-Net encoder path.

 This research was submitted to SPIE Medical Imaging 2020 and presented at Mid-SURE 2019: